 6. Don’t choose the wrong lawyer to represent you in your claim.

-This is probably the most critical decision you can make in any claim for compensation.
+This is probably the most critical decision you can make in any compensation claim.
 That is, selecting the right lawyer to represent you.
 You have one chance to obtain proper compensation and secure financial security for you and your family.
 If you chose the wrong lawyer, things could go wrong.

 The lawyer you chose to represent you in a motor accident compensation claim should be: –